finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 # **get_instrument_property_time_series**
 > ResourceListOfPropertyInterval get_instrument_property_time_series(identifier_type, identifier, property_key, identifier_effective_at=identifier_effective_at, as_at=as_at, filter=filter, page=page, limit=limit)

-[EARLY ACCESS] Get instrument property time series
+[EARLY ACCESS] GetInstrumentPropertyTimeSeries: Get instrument property time series

 Retrieve the complete time series (history) for a particular property of an instrument.